• 7 card stud strategy

 • As you move up in stakes the plr/4th % will consistently grow lower.

 If you are a tight player and tend to only play the premium Stud starting hands you will typically do well at a table with a high plrs/4th percentage if there are 5 or more players.
 If there are less players the tight playing style usually spells disaster because the loose players will be stealing your blinds and bluffing you.
-I have collected some data from the major 7 Card Stud rooms, I have added it below.
+I have collected some data from the major 7 Card Stud sites, I have added it below.

 • $.04/$.08 - Full 8 seat table - Average Pot: $.88, Plrs/4th: 58%